On this page

 Find opportunities of sharing positive and hopeful stories with others, generate positive emotions by sharing memories, and take the opportunity to show acts of kindness.

-It’s important to stay connected with friends and family at this time to reduce feelings of loneliness and isolation.
+- Staying connected with friends and family at this time can reduce feelings of loneliness and isolation.

 For those in self-isolation or quarantine